 The Minamata Disease Museum is managed by Soshisha, an NGO committed to support Minamata disease's victims since its very foundation.
 Nowadays, the Museum Tour is one of the more valuable services offered by Soshisha for the sake of learning and spreading awareness of human impact on the environment.

 History of Soshisha

 Later, the main focus of Soshisha activities changed from supporting the victims to raising awareness of Minamata disease.
-The mushroom factory was renewed for museum at 1988, to remaining sins of Minamata disease, and to question the existing society.
+The mushroom factory was renewed as museum in 1988, to remaining sins of Minamata disease, and to question the existing society.
 The exhibition is mostly consisted from items and documents Soshisha had kept.
 Also, we published books, organized an archive for huge amount of documents.

 Now, Soshisha is a place where various people visit throughout the year such as tourists, students, and researchers.
 We offer a field tour and support for environmental study for individuals and for groups.
 Although our activities are mostly supported by donation, we also sell organic products such as tea and oranges.
 Because of Minamata disease, many farmers now use fewer chemicals keeping in mind the health of both the consumers and the farmers.
 We also collaborate with other organizations such as universities and governmental organizations.